China's jet set grounded by lack of pilots, paperwork

 Boeing said on Wednesday that China would need 5,260 new airplanes by 2031, although that figure covers larger aircraft normally flown by commercial airlines.

-Another airplane maker, Embraer SA (EMBR3.SA), thinks China will need 635, or $21 billion worth, of new executive jets over the next 10 years.
+Another airplane maker, Embraer SA, thinks China will need 635, or $21 billion worth, of new executive jets over the next 10 years.

-NetJets, which is owned by Buffett’s Berkshire Hathaway Inc (BRKa.N), did not respond to requests for comment on this story.
+NetJets, which is owned by Buffett’s Berkshire Hathaway Inc , did not respond to requests for comment on this story.

 But some industry analysts think expectations are running a bit too high because of the shortage of skilled staff, slow development of infrastructure and the government’s reluctance to hand out operator certificates.